irmikimikmik/FigureSkatingStrategyApp/README.md

 named GUI and do all the work related to the graphical user interface in there.
 This way, I would only need to create a new GUI object in the Main class.
 Other than these changes, I wouldn't change the way I extend abstract classes or implement interfaces.
-Looking at my UML diagram, I believe that my object-oriented program functions well in terms of being structured.
+Looking at my UML diagram, I believe that my object-oriented program functions well in terms of being structured except for the issues mentioned above.